ory/sdk/clients/kratos/dart/doc/AdminApi.md

 Get User-Facing Self-Service Errors

 This endpoint returns the error associated with a user-facing self service errors.
 This endpoint supports stub values to help you implement the error UI:  `?error=stub:500` - returns a stub 500 (Internal Server Error) error.
-More information can be found at [ORY Kratos User User Facing Error Documentation](https://www.ory.sh/docs/kratos/self-service/flows/user-facing-errors).
+More information can be found at [Ory Kratos User User Facing Error Documentation](https://www.ory.sh/docs/kratos/self-service/flows/user-facing-errors).

 ### Example
 ```dart